 Dining/Refreshment: Several restaurants of varying styles and offerings are situated near Prince Charming Regal Carrousel.
 Guests seeking a counter service lunch or dinner can dine at Pinocchio Village Haus in Fantasyland.
 Pinocchio Village Haus serves Italian dishes, including flatbread pizzas, a meatball hero, and garlic knots.

-The extremely popular Be Our Guest Restaurant also operates as a counter service establishment during lunch hours; upscale sandwiches, soups, and salads dominate the menu.
+The extremely popular Be Our Guest Restaurant is a counter service establishment during lunch hours with upscale sandwiches, soups, and salads dominate the menu, a full service restaurant for dinner and a hybrid between the two at breakfast.
 If your party would rather have a full service meal in Fantasyland, be sure to make an ADR up to 180 days in advance for all meals at Cinderella’s Royal Table and Be Our Guest Restaurant.
-Even though Be Our Guest Restaurant is a counter service restaurant at lunch and a hybrid at breakfast, ADRs are recommended.
 Cinderella interacts with guests before all meals at Cinderella’s Royal Table.

 Guests craving ice cream sundaes and floats can find them at Storybook Treats.

-Restroom: Facilities convenient to Prince Charming Regal Carrousel are situated behind Pinocchio Village Haus.
+Restroom: Find facilities convenient to Prince Charming Regal Carrousel behind Pinocchio Village Haus.